 Among those watching the demonstration with anxious curiosity were Sacramento District’s Tim Crummett, former Camp Beale FUDS project manager; Kyle Lindsay, a geophysicist; FUDS program manager Chris Goddard, and James Lukasko, technical team lead.
 Other interested agencies on site included the State of California Department of Toxic Substance Control; representatives from Beale Air Force Base, USACE’s Head of Military Munition Response Program, and FUDS Project Managers from the Corps’ Los Angeles District.

 Nearby, Crummett stood among those scrutinizing the process, watching to ensure the magnetometer strayed no more than a few feet from the ground and discussing the procedure with colleagues.

-“This is an innovative use of a drone system towing a magnetometer to search for munitions,” said Crummett.
+“This is an innovative use of a Unmanned Aerial System (UAS) towing a magnetometer to search for munitions,” said Crummett.
 “This is the first time it’s being tried, and our first opportunity to see if this is going to work.”

 According to Lindsay, the district’s onsite geophysicist during the testing, the Corps is conducting this pilot study to increase accessibility in challenging terrain when searching for munitions left-behind at formerly used defense sites.